roman-milk/roman-milk.github.io/like-mommy-like-daughter.md

  Sandra didn't have long to consider what was making Mariah moan for long as Mariah beckoned.
 "Slut, get your ass in here."

  As expected, Sandra slipped out of her heels, lowered herself onto all fours and began crawling to her Mistress.
 As she reached the living room she stopped suddenly as she realized that someone was between Mariah's legs.
-Report_Story #7